kozec/sc-controller/docs/protocol.md

 #### `Selected: menu_id item_id`
 Send by scc-osd-daemon when user chooses item from displayed menu.
 If menu_id or item_id contains spaces or quotes, it should be escaped.
 Daemon responds with `OK.`

+#### `Gestured: gesture_string`
+Send by scc-osd-daemon, when user draws gesture.
+Sent only after requested by `OSD: gesture`.
+If user gesture cannot be recognized or user cancels it, '3|' (valid gesture string with no meaning) is reported.
+Daemon responds with `OK.`

 #### `Turnoff.`